Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Miguel Cabrera (.200 on-base percentage in past 10 games, 118 points below season-long percentage), battle starter Luis Severino and the New York Yankees at Comerica Park, Monday at 6:40 PM ET.
+Miguel Cabrera -- with an on-base percentage of .225 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the New York Yankees, with Michael King on the mound, on August 29 at 6:40 PM ET.

-In his previous game, he racked up three RBI (going 1-for-4 with a home run) against the Astros.
+He had a one-hit showing in his last game (1-for-4) against the Yankees.

 Miguel Cabrera Game Info & Props vs. the Yankees